svera/coreander/README.md

 * Send document to email.
 * Recover user password.

-You can use any email service that allow sending emails using the SMTP protocol, like [GMX](https://gmx.com/mail).
+You can use any email service that allows sending emails using the SMTP protocol, like [GMX](https://gmx.com/mail).
 The following flags or environment variables need to be defined:

 |Flag|Environment variable|Description|
 |----|--------------------|-----------|